putoutjs/ishvara/README.md

 ret
 ```

-Also we can compile it to binary represenatation with `ishvara fasm example/fn.ts`:
+Also we can compile it to binary representation with `ishvara fasm example/fn.ts`:

 ```sh
 $ hexdump example/fn.bin